retro-dev-rblx/Docs/objects/instances/bodythrust.md

 #### Description

-The BodyThrust Instance exerts a force relative to the BasePart in which it is parented to at a specific location.
+The BodyThrust object applies (or exerts) a force relative to the part to which it is parented at a specific location.
+  It behaves similar to a BodyForce, except that this object's force applies at a specific point (BodyThrust.Location), allowing you to exert a torque (rotational force).
+  To apply a force dynamically so that a part maintains a constant angular velocity, use a BodyAngularVelocity instead.
+  To apply a force dynamically so that a part maintains a constant orientation (angular position), use a BodyGyro.

 #### Available to